 If you have a mirror frame that needs painting, you may want to consider chalk paint.

-Chalk paint is basically a common type of paint used for many DIY projects that involve furniture and home decorations that need a rustic or vintage feel.
+Chalk paint is basically a common type of paint used for many DIY projects including furniture and home decorations that need a rustic or vintage feel.

-For those who want to give their furniture, particularly older furniture a stressed appearance without actually putting the furniture under stress, chalk paint is the answer.
+For those who want to give their antique projects a simple stressed appearance without actually putting the item under stress – chalk paint is the answer.

-If you are thinking of using chalk paint for your next paint project, then it helps to understand what it consists of, how it is used, and how to apply it to items such as wooden or plastic mirror frames.
+If you are thinking of using chalk paint for your old mirror frame, then it helps to understand what it consists of, how it is used, and how to apply it to items such as wooden or plastic mirror frames.